pantheon-systems/documentation/source/docs/articles/sites/create/importing-a-large-site.md

 ## Create A New Pantheon Site

-From your pantheon Dashboard, choose **Create a new site**.
+From your Pantheon Dashboard, choose **Create a new site**.
 Name your site, select **Start from scratch**, and choose your starting codebase.
 This will probably be WordPress, Drupal 6.x, or Drupal 7.x.
 Once the site is created, switch the site's connection mode from SFTP to Git.

 ## Import the Code